NiklasRosenstein/gin/packages/helm-v1alpha1/README.md

 });
 ```

-You can use the `UntypedHelmChart` type instead if you can't or don't want to spell out the interface for the Helm chart
-values.
+> Defining an interface for the Helm chart values is optional, but it is recommended to ensure type safety and
+> autocompletion in your IDE.
+The `HelmChart` type is generic and expects an interface for the chart values.
+If you
+> don't define an interface, you can use `UntypedHelmChart` instead.

 ## Options